p-argento/uni/OP/web_based_studying/Constrained Convex Optimization.md

 The KKT conditions are necessary conditions for optimality.
 This means that an optimal point will satisfy these conditions, but a point satisfying these conditions might not always be a guaranteed optimum (especially in non-convex problems).

+When the primal problem is convex, the KKT conditions are also suﬃcient for the points to be primal and dual optimal.
+(Boyd, Vandenberghe)

 It reduces solving an optimization problem to solving a bunch of equations and inequalities and as you can imagine this is extremely useful for designing general purpose optimization solvers.

 ### Interior Point Method